 To find the number of calories burned during a particular boulder climb, it is critical to know how much you weigh and what your estimated intensity level was for that session.
 If you are bouldering outside, make sure to factor in that it takes longer than climbing indoors due to the difficulty of route finding and nature’s elements!

 In conclusion, rock climbers benefit in many ways from their physical activity!
-In addition to building muscle strength and endurance for climbing routes, they burn a significant number of calories each hour depending on the difficulty level of the route.
+In addition to building muscle strength and endurance for climbing routes, they burn a significant number of calories each hour depending on the route’s difficulty level.

-Rock climbers practice intense workouts that can take anywhere from 10-30 minutes per climb which helps burn calories as well!
+Rock climbers practice intense workouts that can take anywhere from 10-30 minutes per climb, which also helps burn calories!
 So next time you’re struggling through another 30-minute cross-training routine at the gym, think about how much more effective your workout would be if it involved climbing rocks!